y-yu/mental-poker-slide/speakers_note.md

 # step 2

 Do you know about Mental Poker?
-If you know about this, raise your hand.

 # step 3

-Mental Poker is proposed in 1981, by these three mens.
+Mental Poker was proposed in 1981, by these three mens.
+This is the article.
 Do you know these guys?

 # step 4

-I want to remember you these initials S, R and A.
+I want to remined you their initials S, R and A.

 # step 5

 Do you remember these guys, about Public key cryptosystems, and their initials R, S, A.
-So they are creaters RSA cryptosystem, which is the one of the most popular public key cryptography.
+So they are creaters RSA cryptosystem, which is one of the most popular public key cryptography.

 They also invented Mental Poker.